puzzfuzz/puzzfuzz.github.io/_posts/2015-03-04-hubspot-culture.md

 ##Transparency

-> Today power is gained by **sharing knowledge** not hoarding it.
+> Today, power is gained by **sharing knowledge** not hoarding it.

-HubSpot believes that hiding information from its employees serves no real purpose other than to give them **less context** in which to make important decisions.
+HubSpot believes that hiding information from its employees serves no real purpose other than to give them *less context* in which to make important decisions, which doesn't help anyone.
 Being unrelentingly transparent **supports smarter behavior and better decisions**.
 Everything from full company financial (excluding individual compensation of course) and burn-rate to board and management meeting slide decks is openly accessible and aggressively updated on the company wiki.

 **Strategic** topics are openly discussed with a strict **no door** policy when it comes to accessibility of people in the company.
 In an attempt to circumvent needless politics, most of the organization undergoes a quarterly **seating hack** where office assignments are shuffled semi-randomly.
 This enforces a mindset of openness and flexibility in the most physical of ways.